mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 # Introduction

 This tutorial will introduce you to [PyTorch][pytorch] and recurrent neural networks (RNNs).
-In this tutorial, you will use the module PyTorch to implement a recurrent neural network that will accept a name, character by character, and the output will be the language of that name.
+In this tutorial, you will use the module PyTorch to implement a recurrent neural network that will accept a name, character by character, and will output the language of that name.

 Some of the things you will learn include:

  - how to convert names (strings) into tensors that can be fed into your network;
  - how to create a recurrent neural network (RNN) layer by layer;
- - how RNNs accept and process their input bit by bit;
+ - how RNNs accept and process their input sequentially;
  - how PyTorch tracks gradients and updates network parameters; and
  - how to build a confusion matrix to see how well your model is doing.

 The tutorial you are reading is an adaptation of [this brilliant PyTorch tutorial][pytorch-tutorial].
-My changes and adaptations include some minor tweaks to the structure of the tutorial and, most notably, updating the source code to a more idiomatic and version of Python.
+My changes and adaptations include some minor tweaks to the structure of the tutorial and, most notably, updating the source code to a more idiomatic and modern version of Python.

-# Why are we using a recurrent neural network?
+# Why recurrent neural networks?

 Recurrent neural networks are a type of neural network that is suitable for processing streams of information, like the successive characters of a name.
-RNNs are relevant because of that exact capability;
-other networks like fully-connected networks or convolutional neural networks expect an input of a fixed size whereas RNNs can process their input bit by bit.
+Other networks like fully-connected networks or convolutional neural networks expect an input of a fixed size, which may be hard to come by when dealing with things that have variable lengths.

 The example we are tackling is that of reading a name, like "John" or "Rodrigo", and guessing what language that name comes from.
-Different names have different lengths, so it would be harder to solve this task with a neural network that accepts input of a fixed size.
+Different names have different lengths, so it would be harder to solve this task with a neural network that accepts inputs of a fixed size.
 It _could_ be done, but recurrent neural networks are a much more natural fit for this type of problem.